microprediction/timemachines/README.md

 when making conditional predictions.
 This also eyes lambda-based deployments and *encourages* tidy use of internal state - not that we succeed when calling down to statsmodels (but all the home grown models here use simple dictionaries, making serialization trivial).
 See [FAQ](https://github.com/microprediction/timemachines/blob/main/FAQ.md) if this seems odd).

-### Skater hyper-parameter *r* in the interval (0,1)

-Morally hyper-parameters occupy the cube but operationally, we use an unusual convention.
-All model hyper-parameters must be squished down into a *scalar* quantity *r* in (0,1).
-More on that below.

 ### Summary of conventions: